-We will broaden college opportunity, and we will begin by cutting interest rates for student loans in half.

--Incoming House Speaker Nancy Pelosi (D-CA)
+We will broaden college opportunity, and we will begin by cutting interest rates for student loans in half. -Incoming House Speaker Nancy Pelosi (D-CA)

-Incoming House Speaker Nancy Pelosi (D-CA) has pledged that the House of Representatives will vote on a proposal to halve the 6.8 percent interest rate on subsidized student loans during the first 100 hours of the 110th Congress.
+The House of Representatives will likely vote this week on a proposal to halve the 6.8 percent interest rate on subsidized student loans as part of the new congressional majority's 100-Hour agenda.
 Parents and students can surely appreciate Congress's concern about the rapidly increasing cost of a college education and the importance of access to higher education, but this proposal is unaffordable and ineffective.
 The measure could cost \$18 billion over five years, at a time when federal student financial aid spending has already surged 400 percent since 2001 and loan consolidation costs are set to soar.
 Federal grant and loan limits have recently increased, and interest rates are at historically low levels.
 Worse, increases in federal student aid often lead to tuition hikes, leaving college equally unaffordable.
 Most importantly, reducing interest rates does not increase college access for prospective students, but merely subsidizes loan repayments after college.
 Enhancing college affordability and access will require different solutions-ones that recognize that boosting federal subsidies is counterproductive.

 In addition, the current budget context is daunting.
-Federal spending has surged by 42 percent since 2001 to over \$23,000 per household, and spending is projected to drive the budget deficit to approximately \$800 billion within a decade.2 The coming retirement of 77 million baby boomers threatens to push Social Security, Medicare, and Medicaid spending to levels that, without reform, could force lawmakers to either double income tax rates or eliminate every remaining federal program.
+Federal spending has surged by 42 percent since 2001 to over \$23,000 per household, and spending is projected to drive the budget deficit to approximately \$800 billion within a decade.
+The coming retirement of 77 million baby boomers threatens to push Social Security, Medicare, and Medicaid spending to levels that, without reform, could force lawmakers to either double income tax rates or eliminate every remaining federal program.
 Defense, homeland security, K-12 education, and health research also must compete for funding.